saidvandeklundert/saidvandeklundert.github.io/_posts/2021-2-11-juniper-xml-examples.md

     interface.xpath('child::*/text()')
 </pre>

-Sometimes, the atributes offer more interested data.
-In order to access attributes, we can use the following:
+Sometimes, the attributes offer more interesting data.
+To access these attributes, we can use the following:
 <pre style="font-size:12px">
 for interface in all_interfaces:
     interface.find('./interface-flapped').attrib['seconds'] if interface.find('./interface-flapped') is not None else None